-If you are using a wireless sensor or accessory, it can be paired and activated during initial setup (Pairing Your Wireless Sensors, page 56).
+If you are using a wireless sensor or accessory, it can be paired and activated during initial setup (Pairing Your Wireless Sensors, page 58).
+If your device was packaged with a wireless sensor, they are already paired and can be activated during initial setup.

 - 1 Hold to turn on the device. - 2 Go outside, and wait while the device locates satellites.

-The satellite bars turn green when the device is ready. - 3 From the home screen, select 〈 or 〉 to change the biking profile. - 4 Press to start the activity timer.
+The satellite bars turn green when the device is ready.

+- 3 From the home screen, swipe left or right to change the biking profile. - 4 Press to start the activity timer.